-User Created Verifications on Nostr
+User Created Build Verifications on Nostr

-What are User Created Nostr Verifications?
+What are User Created Nostr Build Verifications?

-Nostr Verifications represent a novel approach to software binary verification, enabling users to independently reproduce binaries from source code and share their findings with the community.
+Nostr Build Verifications represent a novel approach to software binary build verification, enabling users to independently reproduce binaries from source code and share their findings with the community.
 This system leverages the decentralized Nostr network to store and distribute verification messages.

-- Creating a decentralized record of verifications
+- Creating a decentralized record of build verifications

-- Making binary verification results publicly accessible
+- Making binary build verification results publicly accessible

 - Building trust through community participation